 How to Install TWRP Recovery on LG G6 Smartphones

-adb reboot bootloader command and hit “Enter” on your keyboard to get the LG G6 smartphone into the bootloader mode and ready for the flashing.
+6. Now on the computer open the Command Prompt and type the following command and press Enter on your keyboard to get the LG G6 smartphone into the bootloader mode and ready for the flashing:

-fastboot reboot command and as soon as the LG G6 smartphone reboots, hold down the key combination to boot directly into the recovery mode.
-(If you don’t sometimes the stock recovery will wipe over the custom recovery you just installed.)
+9. Lastly type the following command and as soon as the LG G6 smartphone reboots, hold down the key combination to boot directly into the recovery mode:

 The custom recovery image for the LG G6 smartphone is now installed, and you are ready to boot into recovery mode and start flashing the custom ROM or rooting zip files.